 The following metrics are collected with Application Performance Snapshot.
 Additional detail about each of these metrics is available in the Intel VTune Amplifier online help.

 Elapsed Time: Execution time of specified application in seconds.
+Execution time does not include any time the collection was paused.

 SP GFLOPS: Number of single precision giga-floating point operations calculated per second.
 All double operations are converted to two single operations.
 SP GFLOPS metrics are only available for 3rd Generation Intel® Core™ processors, 5th Generation Intel processors, and 6th Generation Intel processors.